 It's important that you know common choking hazards, how to identify signs of choking and choking first aid strategies.

 Food represents a major choking hazard among young children and the elderly.
 Hot dogs get a perfect fit in the airway, which allows this food to completely block breathing when swallowed incorrectly.
 Whole grapes provide another shape that easily lodges in the throat.
 Food that's cut too large and difficult to swallow is another threat, as are larger nuts.
+Even choking while laughing is a risk when a child is eating.
 Avoiding problematic foods and cutting smaller pieces help avoid these risks.